IshaShah27/IshaShah27.github.io/index.md

 - [Ambassadors and democracies](/ambassadors)
 The United States is nearly alone among advanced democracies in offering nearly one-third of its ambassadorships on average to individuals who are not career diplomats, but well-funded supporters of presidential campaigns.
 Does the share of ambassadors who are political appointees vary depending on the regime type of the host country?
 <!--<img src="images/ambassadors.png?raw=true" width = "320" height = "170">-->

+- In progress: A spatial analysis of the impact of NYC's clean bus fleet program on nitrous oxide emissions by neighborhood; an analysis of social-science-awareness among the public, and what social science leaders believe about the spread of their work; an investigation into how to update the work done by the [Sustainability Accountability Standards Board](https://www.sasb.org) using machine learning techniques

 ---
 <!--
 [Project 3 Title](http://example.com/)